Department of Communication Disorders

 CDIS 3462.
 Speech Sound Disorders.

-The study of principles and procedures for the identification, description, assessment, and treatment of speech sound disorders in children.
+This course is designed to provide the study of principles and procedures for the identification, description, assessment, and treatment of speech sound disorders in children.
 Students will observe demonstrations of assessment and treatment procedures during lab.
-(WI) Prerequisites: CDIS 3325 and CDIS 3459 both with grades of "C" or better.
+(WI) Prerequisite: CDIS 3325 and CDIS 3359 both with grades of "C" or better.

 4 Credit Hours.
 3 Lecture Contact Hours.
 2 Lab Contact Hours.